bjt19/HomeGrow/README.md

 pi,sensors,pumps,leds

 ## Database <a id="Database"></a>
-2 database are used,  Mnesia database for the data, cloudant stores the nodered flow/watson stuff.
+2 databases are used, an Mnesia database and a Cloudant database.

 ### Mnesia <a id="Mnesia"></a>
 example text

 ### Cloudant <a id="Cloudant"></a>
-example text
+Cloudant is a non-relational, JSON document database used to store the node-red flows and settings.

 ## User Interface <a id="UI"></a>
 Node-red is used to create a webpage as the user interface.
 It is a flow-based programming tool built on Node.js, developed by IBM.
 The node-red app is created and deployed using Cloud Foundry on IBM Cloud.<br/>